vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 At time of call:

-- The `liquidity-fee-factor` for the market.
+- The `liquidity-fee-factor` for the market, and the method used to calculate it.
 - Current liquidity provider commitments and their individually nominated fee factors
 - [Target stake](./0041-TSTK-target_stake.md)